jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 Presentations will "premiere" twice daily through a live webinar format, where attendees will be encouraged to come watch together and collectively participate in crafting questions for the speakers.
 Can't make the premiere time?
 Don't worry!
 Presentations will simultaneously go live on YouTube and can be watched by anyone (not just conference attendees!)

 ### Speaker Panel Q&A
-Instead of a Q&A session after each presentation, we will host one **LIVE** Q&A Sesssion on the 4th day of the conference (10 June 2021).
+Instead of a Q&A session after each presentation, we will host one **LIVE** Q&A Session on the 4th day of the conference (10 June 2021).
 The Q&A will be only for conference attendees.
-A time will be selected to accommodate the maximum number of attendees, but we know conflicting timezones will impact some attendees.
+A time will be selected to accommodate the maximum number of attendees, but we know conflicting time zones will impact some attendees.
 The Q&A will not be recorded, BUT a formalized question and response document will be created and shared with all attendees.

 ### Posters
 Virtual posters must be submitted by **1 June 2021**